andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 > [Read online!](https://blog.jle.im/entry/enhancing-functor-structures-step-by-step-1.html)

-A style of Haskell programming that I've been pretty excited about with over the past year or so is something that I can maybe call a "functor structure" designed pattern.
+A style of Haskell programming that I've been pretty excited about with over the past year or so is something that I can maybe call a "functor structure" design pattern.
 This is the interest that culminated in my [Functor Combinatorpedia](https://blog.jle.im/entry/functor-combinatorpedia.html) post last year and the *[functor-combinators](https://hackage.haskell.org/package/functor-combinators)*